A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

 Looking at the policies presented until now, we notice two interesting points: \begin{itemize} \item The objective function features a linear term that depends on queue length plus a quadratic penalty that does not; \item The linear terms are reminiscent of the objective function for the Max Weight\cite{Tassiulas} policy, an extremely well-established result of classical network theory. \end{itemize} It is therefore natural to propose a class of semi-heuristic scheduling policies derived by taking our quadratic objectives and suppressing the quadratic penalty, which does not depend on the queue backlog.
 For brevity, we explicitly formulate only the fully informed variant of the Max Weight scheduler.
 The partial and local information quadratic schedulers can be turned to their linear variants following the same steps.
 The fully informed Max Weight problem is obtained by simply suppressing the quadratic term from (\ref{quadschedprob}):

-and solving it with the same constraints as (\ref{quadconstrFULL}).
-The partial and local information policies may be constructed in the same way, by suppressing the quadratic term from (\ref{quadschedprob}) and using the constraint sets (\ref{quadconstrPART}) and (\ref{quadconstrLOC}) respectively.
+and solving it with the same weights and constraints as (\ref{quadconstrFULL}).
+The partial and local information policies may be similarly constructed by suppressing the quadratic term from the respective quadratic policy.
 The performance analysis for the globally, partially and locally informed linear schedulers is provided in section \ref{sec_results}.